Asymmetries of Service: Interdependence and Synchronicity: Analyzing and Decomposing the Hawkes Cluster Stochastic Model

 \subsection{Analyzing the Spectra of (A)Symmetry Within the Two-Sided Cluster}

-Let us now leverage the perspective from Definition~\ref{pfcDef} to analyze how the cluster model depends on the (a)symmetry parameters: $\rho_\mathsf{1}$, $\rho_\mathsf{2}$, and $\eta$.
-We begin with interdependence, characterizing the conditional distribution of tasks among the two sides, given the total number of tasks contributed over the course of the service interaction.
+Let us now leverage the perspective from Definition~\ref{pfcDef} to analyze how the cluster model depends on the service spectra parameters: $\rho_\mathsf{1}$, $\rho_\mathsf{2}$, and $\eta$.
+We begin with interdependence, characterizing the conditional distribution of \editTwo{contributions} among the two sides, given the total number of \editTwo{contributions overall}.

 \begin{proposition} Let $N=n+1$ for $n \in \mathbb{N}$.
 Then, $N^s \sim \mathsf{Bin}\left(n, \rho_s \slash \rho \right)$ for each $s \in \{\mathsf{1}, \mathsf{2}\}$. \end{proposition}